 In 1971, he came to Andrews University to begin his pre-med studies.
 In 1974, he decided to take a year off from his studies and go to Bolivia as a student missionary to pastor a small church in the Beni province.
 There he felt the call of God to become a minister instead of a physician.
 He graduated from Andrews in 1976 with a Bachelor of Science degree in Biology, and that same fall enrolled in the Master of Divinity program, from which he graduated in 1979.

-Debbie Michel is the Asssociate Director of Communication and Managing Editor of the Lake Union Herald.
-She received her Master of Science degree from Columbia University Graduate School of Journalism, New York, New York, in 1994 and her Bachelor of Science degree in TV & Radio; Journalism concentration from Brooklyn College at City University in 1991.
 Michel began her professional career in 1990, as a media buyer, then became an associate literary agent in 1992, and then in 1995, she became a news associate for Dateline NBC and Nightly News with Tom Brokaw, New York, New York.
-In 1996 she became the Associate Producer/Producer for Dateline NBC, where she also produced news segments and documentaries for clients such as Discovery Channel, National Geographic and Good Housekeeping magazine; produced MSNBC Headliners and Legends documentaries, booked high-profile newsmakers for exclusive interviews, field produced breaking news stories and shot digital video.
-It was through her association with Jean-Ires Michel, a Seventh-day Adventist videographer, that she became a member of the Seventh-day Adventist Church.
+In 1996 she became the associate producer/producer for Dateline NBC, where she also produced news segments and documentaries for clients such as Discovery Channel, National Geographic and Good Housekeeping magazine; produced MSNBC Headliners and Legends documentaries, booked high-profile news makers for exclusive interviews, field produced breaking news stories and shot digital video.

-In 2008, Debbie joined the faculty of Andrews University as associate professor of communication where she taught Journalism and communication, assisted with development of a new major curriculum, served as advisor to journalism students and developed Envision, a student-created and produced magazine, of which Debbie was the Editor-in-Chief.
+In 2008, Michel joined the faculty of Andrews University as associate professor of Communication where she taught Journalism and Communication courses, assisted with the development of a new curriculum, served as advisor to journalism students and developed Envision, a student-created and produced magazine, of which Michel was the Editor-in-Chief.